 I’m sure someone could track down the last remaining copy of a random 5Boro VHS promo in a Japanese basement and disprove this, but as far as the QS office is concerned, the first coverage of this spot was Richard Mulder doing a pivot fakie on it in the EST2 credits.
 The tender-hearted Richard thought that if you approach the loveless bank with big, cushy cruiser wheels, it might open up to his truck’s embrace.
 And it did!

-…but then came every single twelve-year-old to have a VX1000 pointed at them from the years 2002-2007 filming rock fakies on this thing — all finding themselves at a standstill when they’d “roll” to the bottom of this cold hearted bitch of a bank.
+…but then came every single twelve-year-old to have a VX1000 pointed at them from the years 2002-2007 filming rock fakies on this thing — all finding themselves at a standstill when they’d “roll” to the bottom of this cold hearted bank.

 Someone went for the big score.
 Legend has it that skaters with a crude knowledge of masonry dressed up as city workers, and covered part of the bank with concrete early on a weekday morning.
 A snow storm came later that day, covering their work and letting the bank dry under a layer of pure snow.